The Nine-to-Five Scam Brainwashed into Thinking 9 to 5 Hours Are Best

 The scam is that they lied to you.
 Corporations sold us the line that a nine-to-five job is a good thing.
 Scoring a sweet office job with nights and weekends off is a dream for many people.

-However, it’s only idealized because all the other options are awful.
-The nine-to-five is one of the best work schedules society offers, making the nine-to-five scam so insidious.
+However, it’s only idealized because all the other options are so much worse.
+It’s one of the best work schedules society offers, making the nine-to-five scam so insidious.

 Work Schedules that Make the 9 to 5 Look Good